samnithish/career-portal-includes-resume/README.md

 ****Registration:** Users fill out a form with their information.
 Saving Data:** Details are saved in a database, including the candidate's resume.
 **Duplicate Check:** Ensures no two candidates share the same email address.
-****Admin View**: Admins can see a list of all registered candidates.
+**Admin View:** Admins can see a list of all registered candidates.
-Resume Download:** Anyone can download a candidate's resume using the candidate's ID.
+**Resume Download:** Anyone can download a candidate's resume using the candidate's ID.

 **Technology Used:**